|

 •

 While planning to do a study program abroad, please consider that you will have to provide proof of competence in a foreign language.
 Also keep in mind that the partner institution you chose may have specific requirements regarding skills and certificates.
-Check the language requirements in our TUM SOMex (incl.
-ERASMUS+) Overview (updated 21 July 2023).
+Check the language requirements in our Overview TUM SOMex (incl.
+ERASMUS+) (updated 12 December 2023).
 Please find details on the accepted proofs of languague proficiency here.

 The TUM Language Center offers students various opportunities to develop these professional communication skills and obtain certificates.
 We recommend you take the free DAAD certificate test at the TUM Language Center.
 Please note, online DAAD tests in English are offered regularily.
 Due to limited capacity please make sure to register in time.
 TOEFL and IELTS are also accepted.
-Please note that at the time of your application your language certificate must not to be more than 18 months old.
+Please note that at the time of your application your language certificate must not to be more than 24 months old.
+However, if it is older than 18 months, it might be expired by the time of application at the host university and you might need a new certificate then.

 If you are currently enrolled in a language course at the TUM Language Center, but it won't be fully completed before the deadline, you may ask your lecturer to confirm your regular attendance in the course.
 This can only be accepted if the confirmation was signed towards the end of the course.